nikhilgurjar/interview_preparation/spark_questions.md

    serialization is process of converting java object to stream of bytes to transfer over network type of serialization
 - java serialization - default
 - kyro serialization - 10x faster than java serializer and is more performant however do not support for all types

+  9) How do you connect ADLS Gen 2 with databricks?
+In where we mention the role assignments?
+10) If you are using Service Principal to connect with ADLS from Azure Databricks explain the steps and how would you code it?
+11) Why using service principal?
+How would you create it?
+12) What is Databricks runtime?
+Why we need it?
+13) What are Workflows?
+14) Explain about the Medallion Architecture in brief.
+15) Explain about Delta file format briefly.
+16) Consider you are working in Facebook.
+User is writing data for each record.
+Since each record is been written, a new json transaction log will get created for each write.
+But we can use Datalake only right.
+Why do we require delta file format?
+It can decrease the performance every now and then right?
+17) Consider a job is running very slow in Azure Databricks.
+How would you approach the issue and make it faster?
+18) What are the optimization techniques you have worked on?
+Explain them in brief.
+19) How would you optimize the job with respect to memory management in azure databricks?